-6.3 This Category includes offenders required to comply with the notification requirements set out in Part 2 of the Sexual Offences Act 2003 (SOA 2003).
-These offenders are often referred to as being on the "Sexual Offenders' Register."
+6.4 This Category includes offenders required to comply with the notification requirements set out in Part 2 of the Sexual Offences Act 2003 (SOA 2003).
+These offenders are often referred to as being on the "Sex Offenders' Register."

+6.5 A person who is

+- convicted of,

+- · cautioned for,

-6.4 A person convicted of, cautioned for, found to be under a disability and to have done the act charged, or found not guilty by reason of insanity for an offence listed in Sch.
-3 of the SOA 2003 will become subject to the notification requirements of Part 2 of the Act.
-Please note that a young offender subject to a Detention and Training Order (DTO) will only be subject to notification requirements if the custodial element of the DTO meets the sentence criterion set out in sch.
-3. For example, if a six month sentence is required to qualify for registration requirements a young offender will need a 12 month DTO to qualify.
+- found to be under a disability and to have done the act charged, or

+- found not guilty by reason of insanity for

+an offence listed in Sch.3 of the SOA 2003 will become subject to the notification requirements of Part 2 of the Act.
+Notification requirements begin at the point of conviction unless there is a sentence threshold in sch.3.
+The Police will be the lead agency for those bailed prior to sentencing.
+A young offender subject to a Detention and Training Order (DTO) will only be subject to notification requirements if the custodial element of the DTO meets the sentence criterion set out in sch.
+3. For example, if a six-month sentence is required to qualify for registration requirements a young offender will need a 12 month DTO to qualify.

-6.5 National arrangements are in place to ensure that the Police are notified in advance of Category 1 offenders leaving prison or youth custody, but these do not apply to those leaving hospital.
-Where a MAPPA patient has been admitted to hospital through a criminal justice route, it is essential that the police are consulted about any release into the community throughout a patient's detention in hospital and in advance of a patient's discharge into the community or release on a Community Treatment Order.
+6.6 National arrangements are in place to ensure that the Police are notified in advance of Category 1 offenders leaving prison or youth custody.
+Separate arrangements are in place for MAPPA patients who have been admitted to hospital through a criminal justice route.
+It is essential that the police are consulted about any release into the community throughout a patient's detention in hospital and in advance of a patient's discharge into the community or release on a Community Treatment Order (see Chapter 26 - Mentally Disordered Offenders).